cerai-iitm/LExT/README.md

   - `qag.py`: Generates and evaluates questions from the explanation.
   - `counterfactual.py`: Computes counterfactual faithfulness by flipping the label.
   - `contextual.py`: Computes contextual faithfulness by redacting important words.
+  - `trustworthiness.py` : Entry point for computing the LExT Score as an aggregate of plausibility and faithfulness.

 - **src/**
   Contains utility and helper functions:
   - `basic_functions.py`: Provides functions for model calls and predictions.
   - `utils.py`: Provides helper functions for saving outputs to CSV (located in `data/references.csv`).

+- **train.ipynb**
+  Main workbook with guidelines on importing the required packages and running the score.
+Also helps execute indiviudal metrics for analysis.

 ---